10 most forgettable rules of the road

 1) Fog lights

-We all know that driving in mist and fog is difficult and nerve-racking, but your car’s fog lights should only be used if your visibility is ‘seriously reduced’.
+We all know that driving a Wheelchair Accessible Vehicle in mist and fog is difficult and nerve-racking, but your car’s fog lights should only be used if your visibility is ‘seriously reduced’.
 This means you can’t see further than 100 metres, and should definitely not be used in light morning mist.

 2) Snow on the car roof